 The ABL Facility includes certain restrictions including, among other things, restrictions on the incurrence of additional debt, liens, stock repurchases and other restricted payments, asset sales, investments, mergers, acquisitions and affiliate transactions.
 In addition, the ABL Facility imposes restrictions on the amount the Company could pay in annual cash dividends, including certain restrictions on the amount of additional indebtedness and requirements to maintain a certain fixed charge coverage ratio under certain circumstances.
 These restrictions do not materially limit the Company's ability to pay future dividends at the current dividend rate.
 As of September 30, 2019, the Company was in compliance with all financial covenants of the ABL Facility.
-Additionally, the Company is subject to compliance with a fixed charge coverage ratio covenant during, and continuing 30 days after, any period in which the Company's borrowing base availability, as amended, falls below 10% of the maximum facility amount or \$40,000,000.
-The Company's borrowing base availability was above \$40,000,000 during the nine months ended September 30, 2019, and the Company was in compliance with the fixed charge coverage ratio as of September 30, 2019.
-Had the Company not been in compliance with the fixed charge coverage ratio as of September 30, 2019, the maximum amount of additional indebtedness that could have been outstanding on September 30, 2019 would have been reduced by \$40,000,000.
+Additionally, the Company is subject to compliance with a fixed charge coverage ratio covenant during, and continuing 30 days after, any period in which the Company's borrowing base availability was above\$40,000,000 during the nine months ended September 30, 2019, and the Company was in compliance with the fixed charge coverage ratio as of September 30, 2019.
+Had the Company not been in compliance with the fixed charge coverage ratio as of September 30, 2019 would have been reduced by \$40,000,000.

 The interest rate applicable to outstanding loans under the ABL Facility fluctuates depending on the Company's "availability ratio," which is expressed as a percentage of (i) the average daily availability under the ABL Facility to (ii) the sum of the Canadian, the German, the U.K. and the U.S. borrowing bases, as adjusted.
-At September 30, 2019 the Company's trailing 12 month average interest rate applicable to its outstanding loans under the ABL Facility was 4.69%.
+At September 30, 2019 the Company's trailing 12 month average interest rate applicable to its outstanding loans under the ABL Facility was4.69%.
 Additionally, the ABL Facility provides for monthly fees of 0.25% of the unused portion of the ABL Facility.